djanowski/cutest/README.markdown

 Run tests in separate processes to avoid shared state.

-Each test file is loaded in a forked process and inside an anonymous module.
+Each test file is loaded in a forked process and, if the second parameter to `Cutest.run` is true, inside an anonymous module.
 Once a failure is found in a file, the rest of the file is skipped and the error is reported.
 This way, running your test suite feels faster.

 There are no nested contexts, just the `setup` and `test` methods.
 Unlike other testing tools, the result of evaluating the setup is